This course is for you if...

 Sociology is particularly relevant for any career involving working with people such as social work, human relations, teaching, business, management, nursing, occupational therapy, physical therapy, the police, journalism and marketing.

-You will study areas like identity and culture, families and households, youth cultures, education, mass media, crime and deviance, world sociology and research methods.
+You will study areas like identity and culture, families and households, education, crime and deviance and research methods.
 Lessons will involve studying and discussing sociological problems.
-Activities typically involve working in groups, doing practical tasks, using worksheets, textbooks, computers, watching videos and preparing presentations.

 During the course you will: